 If you want the illumination lights on while reading a bar code, scan the Lights On bar code, below.
 However, if you want to turn just the lights off, scan the Lights Off bar code.
 Default = Lights On.

 Note: This setting does not affect the aimer light.
-The aiming light can be set using Aimer Mode (page 4-16).
+The aiming light can be set using Aimer Mode (below).